 It is worth mentioning here that the IBA, built on the KU land, was separated from the university in the 1990s for which a law had been enacted by the Sindh Assembly.
 Nothing was paid to the university as compensation, though the building was part of

 the university facilities.
 No rent is paid to the university either.

 The IBA is now claiming 52.25 acres from the university and the KU administration forwarded the matter to its syndicate.

-would not be in accordance with the KU master plan, should not be
+Syndicate members stated that the university owned the piece of land currently being used by the IBA.
+Therefore, any developmental work that would not be in accordance with the KU master plan, should not be acceptable to the university.

 The committee will analyse the proceedings of the selection board and will submit a report to the syndicate.

 The meeting did not approve the upgrading of the post of deputy registrar (legal) Asif Mukhtar.